 Collecting the Immigrant Visa: Adjustment of Status or Consular Processing

 In the third step, the employee applies for the immigrant visa.
 If the employee is in status and in the United States, the employee may request adjustment of status by filing an I485 application.
-If the employee is not in the United States, he or she uses.
-If the employee is not in the United States, he or she uses consular processing to obtain an immigrant visa and return to the United States.
+Alternatively, if the employee is not in the United States, he or she may consular process to obtain an immigrant visa and return to the United States.
 Once submitted to the United States, employee can take up employment with the employer.

 How We Can Help